colabottles/toddl/src/content/blog/todd-vs-toddle.md

 ---
 title: Todd Vs Toddle
+description: >-
-description: The relationship of the toddl's begins.
+  The relationship of the toddl's begins.
 Thoughts about a new development tool and accessibility.
-date: 2025-03-07 ## YYYY-MM-DD
+date: 2025-03-07T00:00:00.000Z
 tags:
   - post
   - toddle